Nikita-Filonov/axiom/docs/resource/README.md

 - **Runner-level caching** — the cached resource is reused across:
     - multiple test cases
     - retries of the same test case
-- **Deterministic teardown** — cleanup is executed exactly once during runner teardown
+- **Deterministic teardown** — cleanup is executed once during a single runner lifecycle
 - **Safe concurrency** — concurrent access is coordinated so the constructor, cache write, and cleanup registration happen once